istio/istio.io/content/en/blog/2023/experimental-dual-stack/index.md

 Making sure we can have proper support at both the downstream and upstream connection for Envoy is important for realizing dual-stack support.

-In total the team has submitted over a dozen PRs to Envoy and are working on atleast a half dozen more to make Envoy adoption of dual stack easier for Istio.
+In total the team has submitted over a dozen PRs to Envoy and are working on at least a half dozen more to make Envoy adoption of dual stack easier for Istio.

 Meanwhile, on the Istio side you can track the progress in [Issue #40394](https://github.com/istio/istio/issues/40394).